Now sing the poet, sing of epic lays,

 And coral caves embrace the ocean swell,

-The Trojan race was doing rather well.
+The Trojan race was doing very well.

-But far away, in Goshen, by the Nile,
+Now far away, in Goshen, by the Nile,

 Where silent swims the sullen crocodile,